19.3 Acceptance Criteria

 1. Results in an observable decline in the adult’s health and welfare;

-2. May be life threatening; or
+2. May be life-threatening; or

 3. May result in permanent impairment;

-V. Adult Exploitation Legal Rationale: KRS 209.020 and 922 KAR 5:070
+Adult Exploitation Legal Rationale: KRS 209.020 and 922 KAR 5:070

 KRS 209.020

-(4) Adult means a person eighteen (18) years of age or older who, because of mental or physical dysfunctioning, is unable to manage his or her own resources, carry out the activity of daily living, or protect himself or herself from neglect, exploitation, or a hazardous or abusive situation without assistance from others, and who may be in need of protective services;
+(4) Adult means a person eighteen (18) years of age or older who, because of mental or physical dysfunctioning, is unable to manage his or her own resources, carry out the activity of daily living, or protect himself or herself from neglect, exploitation, or a hazardous or abusive situation without assistance from others, and who may need protective services;

 (9) Exploitation means obtaining or using another person's resources, including